wpXtreme/wpdk/index.md

 * **Availability of tons of useful classes and helpers for enhancing your WordPress creations** [read more]
 * **Autoloading internal infrastructure of the sole PHP source code involved in the single HTTP transaction** [read more]

-These are the main advantages and facilities you will have in developing with WPDK framework:
+Using WPDK framework in your WordPress creations, these are the main advantages and facilities you will have:

-* **Your WordPress develop becomes easier**, thanks to the evergrowing WordPress objects that WPDK makes immediately available for you: quickly generation of plugin infrastructure, shortcodes manipulation, filesystem and datetime helpers, ecc.
+* **Your WordPress develop becomes easier**, thanks to the evergrowing WordPress objects that WPDK makes immediately available for you: quick generation of a plugin infrastructure, shortcodes manipulation, filesystem and datetime helpers, ecc.

-* **Your WordPress develop becomes faster**, thanks to internal structure of WPDK: using your preferred IDE ( PHPStorm, Eclipse, Netbeans, ecc. ), the OO pattern of WPDK allows smart intellisense, and internal documentation written in PHPDoc format allows full and direct help inline during develop.
+* **Your WordPress develop becomes faster**, thanks to internal structure of WPDK: using your preferred IDE ( PHPStorm, Eclipse, Netbeans, ecc. ), the OO pattern of WPDK allows smart intellisense, and the internal documentation written in PHPDoc format allows you full and direct help inline during develop.

 * **Your WordPress develop becomes enjoyable**, thanks to the improving of WordPress UI, that makes pleasant the user experience of your WordPress creations.

-* **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you can load, parse and execute only the PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*.
+* **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you can load, parse and execute the sole PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*, thus dramatically increasing the speed of loading and execution of your code.

 @page page_overview Overview